Inmate Found Dead in Downtown Riverside Jail - NewsBreak

 Related

+Pico Rivera, Los Angeles County, CA: The Los Angeles County Sheriff’s Pico Rivera Station and Whittier Police Department received a call around 10:35 p.m.
+Thursday, Feb.
+9, regarding a person with a gunshot wound in an alleyway on Norwalk and Whittier Boulevard next to a Taco Bell restaurant.
+The...

-An off-duty Orange County sheriff’s deputy was killed in a crash Thursday in Lake Elsinore, but the circumstances weren’t immediately clear.
+LAKE ELSINORE (CNS) – An off-duty Orange County sheriff’s deputy was killed in a crash Thursday in Lake Elsinore, but the circumstances weren’t immediately clear.
 The fatality occurred about 5:15 a.m. in the 25000 block of Railroad Canyon Road, near Canyon Hills Road, according to the Riverside County Fire Department.
-The agency...

-Authorities Thursday sought the public’s help to find a woman and her 2-month-old daughter, and investigators allege that the woman has been “concealing her child from the Department of Children and Family Services.”.
-Detectives are looking for Breanna Torres, 25, and Sayvee Torres, according to the Los Angeles...
+Authorities on Thursday sought the public’s help to find a woman and her 2-month-old daughter, and investigators allege that the woman has been “concealing her child from the Department of Children and Family Services.”.
+Detectives are looking for Breanna Torres, 25, and Sayvee Torres, according to the Los...

 mynewsla.com

-Note: UPDATED: Off-Duty OC Deputy Dies in Elsinore Crash